Vol. 04 · Issue 14 · APR 2026

 Fix 4: Cut at 4-5kHz on the Global EQ

-There's a specific frequency range — roughly 4kHz to 5kHz — where the nastiest, harshest fizz lives.
-This is the "ice pick" zone, and a targeted cut here can clean up your tone without dulling it.
+There's a specific frequency range (roughly 4kHz to 5kHz) where the nastiest, harshest fizz concentrates.
+This is the ice pick zone.
+A targeted cut here can clean up your tone without dulling it.

-Use your modeler's global EQ (not a per-patch EQ) to make a gentle cut in this range:
+Use your modeler's global EQ to make a gentle cut in this range:

-The global EQ approach is nice because it applies to all your patches without you having to add an EQ block to each one.
-Think of it as compensating for the difference between guitar speakers and your FRFR/monitor setup.
+The global EQ approach applies to all your patches without adding an EQ block to each one.
+Think of it as compensating for the architectural difference between guitar speakers and your FRFR/monitor setup: a room correction, not a tone choice.

 Start with a -2dB cut and increase if needed.
-If you're cutting more than -5dB, you probably have a deeper issue (IR choice, too much gain) that a global EQ won't fully solve.
+If you're cutting more than -5dB, there's likely a deeper issue (IR choice, too much gain) that a global EQ won't fully resolve.

 Fix 5: Play Through an FRFR at Gig Volume